How Bed Bugs Get Into Your House

-These parasitic insects are small, oval, brownish and live on the blood of animals and or humans.
+Bed bugs are small, oval, brownish, and live on the blood of animals and or humans.
 Adult bed bugs have flat bodies about the size of an apple seed.
 After feeding, however, their bodies swell and are a reddish color.
 Immature ones, called nymphs, shed their skins five times before reaching maturity and require a meal of blood before each shedding.

-Signs of Bed bugs:
+Signs of Bed Bugs:

-- Blood stains on your sheets or pillowcases
+- Bloodstains on your sheets or pillowcases.

-- Dark or rusty spots of bed bug excrement on sheets and mattresses, bed clothes, and walls
+- Dark or rusty spots of bed bug excrement on sheets and mattresses, bedclothes, and walls.

-- Bed bug fecal spots, egg shells, or shed skins in areas where bed bugs hide
+- Bed bug fecal spots, eggshells, or shed skins in areas where bed bugs hide.

-- An offensive, musty odor from the bugs’ scent glands
+- An offensive, musty odor from the bugs’ scent glands.